veithweilnhammer/veithweilnhammer.github.io/_pages/about.md

 I am a psychiatric resident and post-doctoral research fellow at the Department of Psychiatry, Charité Unversitätsmedizin Berlin, Germany.

-I am investigating the neural basis of conscious perception and its alteration in psychosis.
+My current research focusses on the neural basis of conscious perception and its alteration in psychosis.